 USPS Ground Advantage Goes to Puerto Rico, but UPS and FedEx Ground Services Don’t

 Of all three major shipping carriers in the United States (USPS, UPS, and FedEx), there’s only one that provides ground service to Puerto Rico: the US Postal Service.

 Since Puerto Rico is a US Territory, USPS treats it as a domestic destination.
 This means that rates for shipping to Puerto Rico are on par with packages going to any other state within the contiguous United States.
-So, as they do for all states in the country, the Postal Service does offer ground service to Puerto Rico.
+So, as they do for all states in the country, the Postal Service does offer USPS Ground Advantage service to Puerto Rico.
 However, USPS ground packages typically travel to Puerto Rico by sea transportation instead of by trucks.

-UPS and FedEx, conversely, treat Puerto Rico as an international destination rather than part of the United States.
+UPS and FedEx, conversely, effectively treat Puerto Rico as an international destination rather than part of the United States.
 This means they don’t offer any domestic ground services for Puerto Rican addresses; the only services they offer are their international services, such as UPS Worldwide Express and FedEx International Priority.

 The US Postal Service is Always the Cheapest Option for Shipping to Puerto Rico and Other Territories

 Since UPS and FedEx treat Puerto Rico as another country, they’re always going to charge international prices to ship there.
 These prices can be crazy—in the realm of hundreds of dollars—so using any carrier other than USPS would be even crazier!
 Why pay international rates with UPS or FedEx when USPS offers domestic rates to ship to the exact same place?